ideaportriga/magnet-ai/web/documentation/magnet/docs/en/developers/architecture/database.md

 # Database Schema

-Magnet AI uses a relational database (SQLite for development, PostgreSQL for production) to store application metadata and configurations.
+Magnet AI uses **PostgreSQL** as its primary database, leveraging the **pgvector** extension to store both relational data and vector embeddings in a single system.

 ## Core Models